davidbuzz/ardupilot/libraries/AP_HAL_ESP32/README.md

-navigate to [save]  (arrows to navigate, 'esc' or 'q' to quit, 's' to save) 'config written' press [enter] to exit this dialog press esc or 'q' to exit the app done.    the 'sdkconfig' file in the libraries/AP_HAL_ESP32/targets/esp-idf-s3/ folder should have been updated, using the defaults found in sdkconfig.defaults cd ../../../..
+navigate to [save]  (arrows to navigate, 'esc' or 'q' to quit, 's' to save) 'config written' press [enter] to exit this dialog press esc or 'q' to exit the app done.    the 'sdkconfig' file in the libraries/AP_HAL_ESP32/targets/esp-idf/    folder should have been updated, using the defaults found in sdkconfig.defaults done.    the 'sdkconfig' file in the libraries/AP_HAL_ESP32/targets/esp-idf-s3/ folder should have been updated, using the defaults found in sdkconfig.defaults cd ../../../..

 After any sort of sdkconfig ot sdkconfig.defaults changes, you need to 'rm -rf 'build' , and re-run from ./waf configure ... ' in order for those changes to properly take effect.

 OR locate the 'libraries/AP_HAL_ESP32/targets/esp-idf/sdkconfig'    and delete it, as it should call back to the 'sdkconfig.defaults' file if its not there.
+OR locate the 'libraries/AP_HAL_ESP32/targets/esp-idf-s3/sdkconfig' and delete it, as it should call back to the 'sdkconfig.defaults' file if its not there.

 'cd libraries/AP_HAL_ESP32/targets/esp-idf ;    idf.py defconfig' is the command that updates it, but that shouldn't be needed manually, we don't think.
+'cd libraries/AP_HAL_ESP32/targets/esp-idf-s3 ; idf.py defconfig' is the command that updates it, but that shouldn't be needed manually, we don't think.

 ... try ./waf plane"